 Dave is a musician who recently broke up with his girlfriend.
-Dave spends his day to day life busking on the city streets and lives with his sister and her son.
+Dave spends his day-to-day life busking on the city streets and lives with his sister and her son.
 Dave enjoys teaching his nephew terrible habits, such as foul language and playing Zombie video games with a VR headset.
-One day Dave is asked to take his nephew to school.
+One day, Dave is asked to take his nephew to school.
 While dropping his nephew off, he is introduced to his kindergarten teacher, Miss Caroline (Lupita Nyong’o).
-Dave instantly tries to impress her, so much so that he even offers to tag along on a school excursion trip involving Farm Animals and Putt-Putt.
-But during the school trip, a U.S. facility next door to the excursion location has an outbreak of Zombies!
+Dave instantly tries to impress her, so much that he even offers to tag along on a school excursion trip involving Farm Animals and Putt-Putt.
+But during the school trip, a U.S. facility next door to the excursion location had an outbreak of zombies!
 It’s now up to Dave and Miss Caroline to work together and protect the children at all costs.

-For those who are not aware, this is a comedy film done within Australia.
-Dave, as a character, is crude and dirty but I couldn’t help but chuckle here and there at some of the inappropriate and foul things that comes out of this character.
-There’s also some great chemistry and humour when Dave meets Miss Caroline who tells Dave she’s a Christian, naturally leading Dave to pretend to be a wonderful and wholesome male.
+For those who are unaware, this is a comedy film made in Australia.
+Dave, as a character, is crude and dirty, but I couldn’t help but chuckle here and there at some of the inappropriate and foul things that come out of this character.
+There’s also some great chemistry and humour when Dave meets Miss Caroline, who tells Dave she’s a Christian, naturally leading Dave to pretend to be a wonderful and wholesome male.

 But the biggest laughs for Little Monsters came from actor Josh Gad who is full of energy and over the top with his performance.
 This actor steals the show for me, but for the sake of spoilers, I won’t reveal his actual role in the film.

 With only a few issues within the film, one central element I must reveal is the film’s audio track on the Australian Blu-ray Disc.
 To put it nicely, it’s awful.
-I would assume it’s simply the way the film has been mixed, but there are many occasions when characters speak while outside, and the audio track (which is 5.1 surround etc.) sounds like it was recorded in a large stadium or church.
-This type of sound recording was used heavily in the final cut of the film, and it’s excruciating and distracting for home theatre buffs.
+I would assume it’s simply how the film has been mixed, but there are many occasions when characters speak while outside, and the audio track (5.1 surround, etc.) sounds like it was recorded in a large stadium or church.
+This type of sound recording was used heavily in the film’s final cut, and it’s excruciating and distracting for home theatre buffs.

 Overall, Little Monsters is a surprisingly enjoyable Australian Film.
 Many jokes here are silly and crude, but to my surprise, I found myself having a good time and a laugh.
 It’s great to see something different instead of just another zombie film.
 Performances are also lively.
-The film’s audio track on the Bluray Australian release; however, is an extreme let down as many scenes sound like a stadium recording with an echo-like sound when characters are talking outside.
+However, the film’s audio track on the Bluray Australian release is an extreme letdown as many scenes sound like a stadium recording with an echo-like sound when characters are talking outside.
 Worth watching for those who enjoy Shaun Of The Dead from 2004.